jjdlg361/kalman/README.md

 <h2>Plotting</h2>
 <p>The code includes a plot of the estimated object distance over time, as well as the ground truth measurements and the measurements from the lidar, radar, and stereoscopic camera sensors.</p>

+<h2>Other sensor fusion kalman filters</h2>
+<p>This repository includes code for sensor fusion with lidar and camera measurements, as well as radar and camera measurements.
+Additionally, it includes individual Kalman filter implementations for each of the sensors.</p>
+<p>The lidar and camera fusion code is located in the file "lidarcamerapurelylinearexp2.m", and the radar and camera fusion code is located in the file "radarcamerapurelylinearexp2.m".
+The individual Kalman filter implementations for lidar, camera, and radar are located in the files "lidarpurelylinearexp2.m", "camerapurelylinearexp2.m", and "radarpurelylinearexp2.m", respectively.</p>
+<p>These implementations use similar steps to the main Kalman filter implementation for sensor fusion, including resampling, interpolation, prediction, and update steps.
+The individual Kalman filters are useful for applications where only one sensor is available or for comparison with the fused sensor data.</p>

 <h2>License</h2>
 <p>This code is provided under the MIT License.</p>